 Going by this recent timeline, Apple was expected the launch the 4th gen iPhone SE in 2024.
 However, the company seemed to have dropped the idea altogether.
 And the main reason for its cancelation was believed to be the lower-than-expected sales of affordable iPhones, including the iPhone SE 3, iPhone 13 mini, and iPhone 14 Plus.

-In addition, the added cost of manufacturing for the iPhone SE 4 was also said to have played an influential role in Apple’s decision.
+In addition, the added cost of manufacturing the iPhone SE 4 was also said to have played an influential role in Apple’s decision.
 The reason all of the previous iPhone SEs were relatively affordable was that they all used the same old chassis.
 However, the company was planning to take a new route with an all-screen panel on the fourth iPhone SE.
-Because of this, the price of production is now higher which Apple believes is better invested to combat the upcoming recession in 2023.
+Because of this, the price of production is now higher, which Apple believes is better invested to combat the upcoming recession in 2023.

 Qualcomm could’ve been the biggest winner in this cancellation

 Up until now, Apple has been using Qualcomm’s modem in all of its iPhones.
 However, the company is trying to change that by designing its own RF (Radio Frequency) modem.
-The initial plan was to test Apple’s first-gen in-house 5G modem in the cheaper iPhone SE before deciding whether the chip is good enough for the premium iPhones.
+The initial plan was to test Apple’s first-gen in-house 5G modem in the cheaper iPhone SE before deciding whether the chip was good enough for the premium iPhones.

 However, it was believed that with the supposed cancellation of the iPhone SE, Qualcomm will continue to supply RF modules for iPhone well into 2024.
 With this, it was almost confirmed Qualcomm will secure its position as the market leader for high-end RF modems in 2023 as well as 2024.